 Are you an ‘inclusive’ congregation?
-Yes, we welcome non-Jewish family members, LGBTQ, and other non-traditional families.
+Yes, we welcome non-Jewish family members, LGBTQ, and all family structures.

 How do I dispose of old ritual objects like kippot, prayer books, tallism?
 Sacred books (that which contains the name of God) and religious items (prayer shawls, kippot and tefillin) are buried if they cannot be repaired and are completely unserviceable.
 This is done normally once a year in a plot opened for such a purpose at a local Jewish Cemetery or with a family’s permission, will be interred in a casket upon someone’s burial.
 Please speak with Rabbi Malinger and he will guide you about the proper disposal of these items..

 Do you offer conversion classes?
 The Introduction to Judaism class is offered throughout New Jersey each year.
 In addition, you may have the opportunity to study with the rabbi privately based on your schedules.
 In either case, any prospective candidates for conversion need to meet with Rabbi Malinger to plan a course of study.